AGoyet/LVSconnect/README.md

 ### lvs_attendance

-This program will show all student that were absent for a given test, with the motive as registered by the school administration.
+This program will show all students that were absent for a given test, with the motive as registered by the school administration.
 This is slightly better than using the calendar view for attendance on the website, which checks for a "class" of students whereas this program checks for a "class".
 Groups can mix students from multiple classes, and tests are given to a group, not a class.
 On top of